Trending Topics

 While many Americans are packing coolers for the beach, firing up the grill and turning on the sprinklers, EMS providers know all too well that 4th of July celebrations can often turn disastrous.
 Whether it’s heat-related illness, drownings or intoxicated drivers, there are several threats to warn communities about this month, in addition to the danger of fireworks.

 Two-thirds of fireworks injuries reported in the U.S. occur in the 4 weeks surrounding Independence Day.
-More than 1/4 of fireworks fires reported over a 4-year span by the NFPA occurred on the holiday itself.
 [At the end of this article, download an infographic on fireworks injuries]

-While fireworks injuries have been rising over the past 3 years (see table), the U.S. Consumer Product Safety Commission’s “Fireworks-Related Deaths, Emergency Department-Treated Injuries, and Enforcement Activities During 2020” report, identifies an approximately 50% increase in fireworks injuries year over year in 2020.
+The number of fireworks injuries decreased slightly in 2023 (see table), according to the U.S. Consumer Product Safety Commission’s “Fireworks-Related Deaths, Emergency Department-Treated Injuries, and Enforcement Activities During 2023” report.

 Year